MarlinFirmware/MarlinDocumentation/_gcode/G034-zsaa.md

 ---

 Align multiple Z stepper motors using a bed probe by probing one position per stepper.
-See [`M422`](/docs/gcode/M422.html) for Z-Stepper automatic alignment parameter selection.
+See [`M422`](/docs/gcode/M422.html) for Z-Stepper automatic alignment parameter selection. `G28` is done beforehand and is implicit.